Feature Tour

 resp.stream_file("data/export.csv")

 Both resp.file() and resp.stream_file() understand HTTP range requests: clients sending Range: bytes=... receive 206 Partial Content with the requested slice.
+Multiple ranges are answered as multipart/byteranges.
 This is what makes video seeking and resumable downloads work — no extra code needed.

 To prompt the browser to download rather than display, use resp.download(), which streams the file (resumably) and sets Content-Disposition: